jacobbuck/backbone.mq/README.md

 });
 ```

-Or add your media queries when you initialize your MQ object.
+Or add your media queries when you initialise your MQ object.

 ```js
 var mq = new Backbone.MQ({